Cajun Dungeness Crab Boil that's an absolute crowd pleaser for a large crowd, as well as a date night for two.

 - Other seafood: Feel free to add other seafood as you see fit.
 I will upload our Seafood Boil recipe soon, however, this has been our go-to recipe when we bring crab home for an easy yet memorable dinner!

-ABOUT THE BOIL SEASONING
+ABOUT THE CAJUN SEASONING

 - 3 tbsp smoked paprika.
 Smoked paprika is best to use for the smokey aspect.
 If you can't find it in your local store, you can substitute it for regular paprika.